-Our GCSE results are the best in the Isle of Man and in September we’ll have one of the biggest year groups in the history of the College set to study with us, so places are becoming limited.
+Our IGCSE results are the best in the Isle of Man and this year we have one of the biggest year groups in the history of College studying with us, so places are becoming limited.

 (I)GCSEs 2023: 57 GCSE/IGSCE Year 11 students achieved an overall pass rate (9-4 or A*-C) of 87%, with 37% of grades at 9-7 or A*/A and 20% of grades at 9/8 or A*.

 CONTACT US today to find out why we are the highest achieving school on Island and the financial support we can offer.